codewithkyle/craft-jitter/README.md

 # Just In Time Image Transformations

 Jitter is a just in time image transformation plugin for Craft CMS.
 The API is based on [Imgix](https://docs.imgix.com/apis/url).
 This plugin was created to be a simple and free alternative to an Imgix style service.
-It **does not and will not** have all the bells and whisles that other paid services/plugins offer.
+It **does not and will not** have all the bells and whistles that other paid services/plugins offer.
 If you need something a bit more advanced besides basic image transformations I suggest you pay for [Imgix](https://www.imgix.com/pricing) or [Imager X](https://plugins.craftcms.com/imager-x).

 ## Requirements